jgruber/f5-appsvcs-demo/README.md

 TODO: Sprint Demo the week of 9-24-2018

-## Publishing iControlLX Extensions to Deployments
+## Publishing iControl LX Extensions to Deployments

 TODO: Sprint Demo the week of 9-24-2018

 ## Adding a BIG-IP Tenant User

-## Exposing iControlLX Extension to BIG-IP Tenants via Role Tags
+## Exposing iControl LX Extension to BIG-IP Tenants via Role Tags

 TODO: Sprint Demo the week of 9-24-2018